Madeleine Brès: Internship and war service

-Madeleine Brès did not insist further.
-The access of medical students to the process of application for externship would not become effective until 1882; at that time, Blanche Edwards-Piller (1848-1941) became the first French externship participant away from the hospital.
-The process of application for internships would not be open to women applicants until 1886, and the first French intern to earn the official title was Marthe Francillon-Lobre(1873-1956) who completed this process in 1900.
+Brès did not push further.
+Access to hospital externships for female medical students did not become effective until 1882, when Blanche Edwards-Pilliet (1848–1941) became the first French hospital extern.
+The application process for internships was not opened to women until 1886; the first French female intern to earn the official title was Marthe Francillon-Lobre (1873–1956) in 1900.